szmpns/HackTheBox-Writeups/Starting Point/Tier 2/Included/README.md

 ![nmap](./Screenshots/includednmap.png)

-Here are the descriptions for the open ports shown in the screenshots:

 #### **80/tcp (HTTP)**

 This port is used by the `Apache HTTP Server`, specifically version 2.4.29, which is running on an `Ubuntu` system.
 The Apache server is responsible for serving web pages to clients and supports standard HTTP methods like `GET`, `HEAD`, `POST`, and `OPTIONS`.